cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 @groovybear, @mastercyb

 The purpose of this research is to inspire at least 100k power-users of web3 to join the force of learning Superintelligence.
-To achieve this, we are going to gift 70% of the Bostrom genesis tokens BOOT to agents of Ethereum and Cosmos who are capable {~~to contribute~>of contributing~~} their best to the quality of the knowledge graph.
-First, we started by highlighting key audiences for establishing network effects and tackling basic chicken and eggs{++ situation++}.
+To achieve this, we are going to gift 70% of the Bostrom genesis tokens BOOT to agents of Ethereum and Cosmos who are capable of contributing their best to the quality of the knowledge graph.
+First, we started by highlighting key audiences for establishing network effects and tackling basic chicken and eggs situation.
 Next, we {~~balance~>balanced~~} out the participation of key actors by splitting them into grades and adjusting allocations within the groups.
 Then we {~~apply~>applied~~} a filter in order to remove toxic fiat brains from the collective thought process.
 Finally, we {~~add~>added~~} a crucial incentive to hurry up.

-The research results are represented by reproducible scripts {~~which~>that~~} output addresses and balances which will be loaded to the claim CosmWasm contract after the launch of Bostrom.
+The research results are represented by reproducible scripts that output addresses and balances which will be loaded to the claim CosmWasm contract after the launch of Bostrom.

 Data source is [BigQuery crypto-ethereum dataset](https://console.cloud.google.com/bigquery?d=crypto_ethereum&p=bigquery-public-data&page=dataset&project=cosmic-keep-223223) by [Blockchain ETL](https://github.com/blockchain-etl).